goauthentik/authentik/website/integrations/services/firezone/index.md

 ## What is Firezone

-> Firezone is an open-source remote access platform built on WireGuard®, a modern VPN protocol that's 4-6x faster than OpenVPN.
+> Firezone is an open-source remote access platform built on the WireGuard® technology.
 >
 > -- https://www.firezone.dev